tardis-sn/tardis/README.rst

     initiative, and from ESA's Summer of Code in Space program. \\textsc{tardis} is a fiscally sponsored project of NumFOCUS. \\textsc{tardis} makes extensive use of Astropy and Pyne.

-If you use any of the full relativity treatments or use TARDIS for modelling Type II supernovae, also add `Spectral modeling of type II supernovae.
+If you use any of the full relativity treatments or use TARDIS for modeling Type II supernovae, also add `Spectral modeling of type II supernovae.
 I. Dilution factors <https://ui.adsabs.harvard.edu/abs/2019A%26A...621A..29V>`_ to the Acknowledgement.